-- Athletes who are amputees may or may not use starting blocks, depending on their level of balance - Some ambulatory athletes, such as athletes with cerebral palsy, may need to use a modified starting block such as a Moye block (Figure A) that allows for a three point start The Moye block has only one pedal to push off of instead of two.
-Generally, athletes would place their less dominant foot on the ground instead of on a pedal.
+- Athletes who are amputees may or may not use starting blocks, depending on their level of balance. - Some ambulatory athletes, such as athletes with cerebral palsy, may need to use a modified starting block such as a Moye block (Figure A) that allows for a three point start.
+The Moye block has only one pedal to push off of instead of two.
+Generally, athletes would place their less dominant foot on the ground instead of on a pedal. - Visually impaired athletes and athletes with intellectual disabilities are the only athlete classes that are required to use starting blocks.

-TRACK CHAIR
+RACING CHAIR

-- Track chairs have two rear wheels and one front wheel. - The track chair frame may not extend in front of the center of the front wheel hub. - The steering must be hand operated, no electronic steering is allowed. - No part of the track chair or frame may protrude past the furthest point of the rear wheel. - The athlete's lower limbs must be secured to the track chair.
-Any touching of the ground by the lower limbs results in disqualification from the event. - Competitors are responsible for the proper functioning of the track chair.
-No event should be delayed for equipment failure prior to an event. - Athletes may only propel the chair forward by pushing on the wheels or hand rims.
+- Racing chairs have two rear wheels and one front wheel. - The racing chair frame may not extend in front of the center of the front wheel hub. - The steering must be hand operated, no electronic steering is allowed. - No part of the racing chair frame or athlete may protrude past the furthest part of the rear wheel. - The athlete's lower limbs must be secured in the racing chair.
+Any touching of the ground by the lower limbs results in disqualification from the event. - Competitors are responsible for the proper functioning of the racing chair.
+No event should be delayed for equipment failure prior to an event. - Athletes may only propel the chair forward by pushing on the hand rims (push rims).